Birthstone Jewellery for Mother's Day

 However, this holiday is still recognized by many churches.

-In the 19th Century, the Industrial Revolution saw the original tradition of visiting the Mother Church descrease.
+In the 19th Century, the Industrial Revolution saw the original tradition of visiting the Mother Church decrease.

-During the Second World War American soldiers brought the tradition of the US Mother’s Day to the UK.
+During the Second World War, American soldiers brought the US Mother’s Day tradition to the UK.

 The new emerged with the old and consumerism took over.
 Cards and flowers were bought, gifts were given and cakes were baked.